Irish Vital Records

 Of Irish interest:

-On the Death of the late Earl of Mount-Cassel (Stephen Moore), who dyed in his Tenth Year
+On the Death of the late Earl of Mount-Cassel (Stephen MOORE), who dyed in his Tenth Year

-To Dr. Swift: By a Gentleman who imitated his Manner and Stile in writing
+To Dr. SWIFT: By a Gentleman who imitated his Manner and Stile in writing

-Written on the Window of the Deanery-House of St. Patrick in Dublin by Dr. Delany
+Written on the Window of the Deanery-House of St. Patrick in Dublin by Dr. DELANY

 Printed for J. Walthoe (London, 1727) - IA